DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Sociology is much more concerned with how the society around us impacts our actions & behaviour.
 For example, within the World Sociology unit in Yr2 we're interested in how the media portrays low income countries (LICs) - does it create an image of helpless nations, dependent on the West for help?
 Are the actions of national & foreign governments sometimes part of the problem rather than part of the solution to addressing poverty & inequality across the globe?
 We're interested in how factors such as upbringing, education, age, race & sexuality all influence our life chances & influence the society within which we live.
 Psychology is much more concerned with what goes on within our heads, within each individual's mind and centred around that.

-What can Sociology (World Soc/International Development pathway) lead on to?
+What can Sociology (World Soc/International Devpt pathway) lead to?

 These skills include: